sisrfeng/fastapi/docs/en/docs/async.md

 **Note**: You can mix `def` and `async def` in your *path operation functions* as much as you need and define each one using the best option for you.
 FastAPI will do the right thing with them.

-Anyway, in any of the cases above, FastAPI will still work asynchronously and be extremely fast.
+Anyway, ¿in any of the cases above¿, FastAPI will still work ¿asynchronously¿ and be extremely fast.

-But by following the steps above, it will be able to do some performance optimizations.
+But by following the steps above, it will be able to do some performance ¿optimizations¿.

 ## Technical Details